SEB and the UN Sustainable Development Goals

 From an SEB Group perspective we prioritise five of the SDGs that are clearly linked to our business strategy and our sustainability ambitions.
 They are related to our strong heritage of creating long-term growth and innovation as well as maintaining responsibility and an international outlook.

 Climate action: Climate action is addressed throughout our business, from our pioneering role in green financing to our current work on helping our customers to transition and reduce their climate impacts.

 Decent work and economic growth

-Through our business we drive economic development and contribute to creating new jobs and growth in society, for example by supporting entrepreneurs.
-Our microfinance funds give individuals and companies access to capital and financial services.
+Decent work and economic growth: Through our business we drive economic development both directly and indirectly, and contribute to the creation of new jobs and growth in society, for example by supporting entrepreneurs and providing individuals and companies access to capital and financial services via our microfinance funds.

 Industry, innovation and infrastructure